 Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks, uncertainties and other factors described in this Annual Report on Form 10-K under the heading "Risk Factors" and in our other filings with the Securities and Exchange Commission.
 Given these risks, uncertainties and other factors, you should not place undue reliance on these forward-looking statements.
 Also, these forward-looking statements represent our management's estimates and assumptions only as of the date of the filing of this Annual Report on Form 10-K. You should read this Annual Report on Form 10-K completely and with the understanding that our actual future results may be materially different from what we expect.
-Except as required by law, we assume no obligation to update these forward-looking statements, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.